 Health and Safety Plan

-- We will continue to follow the guidelines of the Minnesota Department of Health
+- Follow the guidelines of the Minnesota Department of Health

-- We will be in constant consultation with public health experts to follow best practices including isolation and quarantine protocols, COVID-19 testing, and response to illness scenarios
+- Consult with public health experts to follow best practices for isolation and quarantine protocols and COVID-19 testing

-- iPads will be provided to all students and staff to limit shared materials
+- Provide iPads to all students and instructional staff to limit shared materials

-- Encouraging frequent and good hand hygiene, providing hand sanitizer at entrances, in classrooms and in cafeterias
+- Encourage frequent and good hand hygiene and provide hand sanitizer at entrances, in classrooms and in cafeterias

-- All K-12 students, staff and visitors will be required to wear face coverings in district buildings and transportation vehicles, unless an accommodation is required
+- Require face coverings for all K-12 students, staff and visitors in district buildings and transportation vehicles, unless an accommodation is required

-- Limiting capacity in buildings and transportation vehicles to no more than 50%
+- Limit capacity in buildings and transportation vehicles to no more than 50%

-- Avoiding large gatherings or congregating before and after school
+- Avoid large gatherings or congregating before and after school

-- Keeping students in the same groups or cohorts whenever possible
+- Keep students in the same groups or cohorts whenever possible

 COVID-19 symptoms include: